tomjoht/tomjoht.github.io/_posts/2022/4/2022-04-16-my-rules-for-intentional-smartphone-use.md

 Reasons why:

 * News exploits your negativity bias to get your viewing time.
 As such, news focuses on all the bad things happening in the world.
-This sustained focus on the negative sometimes it saddens you, riles you up, makes you upset, angry, anxious, frustrated, etc. News also gives you a sense of learned helplessness.
+This sustained focus on the negative sometimes saddens you, riles you up, makes you upset, angry, anxious, frustrated, etc. News also gives you a sense of learned helplessness.
 * News doesn't provide in-depth understanding of issues.
 If you want to be educated on an issue, read long-form in-depth articles from better sources.
 * News exploits your novelty bias, causing you to seek out what's new.
 * News usually isn't that relevant to your life.
 What's going on elsewhere doesn't tend to impact you, so you don't need to spend a lot of time learning about the details.
 * Listening to the news creates more cognitive demand to process, assess, file, etc, each incoming piece of information, which wears on your mental energy.
 * You can get fully caught up on what's happening in the world by spending 5-10 minutes a week on news.
-If you want to get more news, get a print subscription to the Economist or Atlantic Monthly (or check them out from the library).
+If you want to get more news, get a print subscription to *The Economist* or *The Atlantic* (or check them out from the library).

 ## Unsubscribe from newsletters that don't have high value to you